An Interview with Mary Bryant of Crosswood Shelties

 - 12 to 18 month dogs

 - Novice dogs

 - Open Sable & White dogs

 The same classes are held for bitches as well.
 Dogs are exhibited first with Winners Dog being selected, then the bitch classes are held after that.
 The Winners Dog and Winners Bitch class is held at the end of all the classes for each sex and is comprised of the first place winners of all the classes.
 Then an overall winner is selected for either Winners Dog or Winners Bitch.
 This is what earns you points.

 It's also helpful if your mentor is close enough to where you live or at least within a decent driving distance so you can get together so they can show you how to go over a dog and how to assess them against the standard.
 They can show you how to properly groom or set ears in a puppy and you can get more hands on experience this way.
 Some things are just to difficult to understand and grasp over the phone.

 I take an artsy approach to breeding.
-Since I am artistically inclined I like to take a creative approach by not just looking at the pedigree but rather breeding type to type or phenotyping if you will.
-My real goal or dream is to own just one "ultimate" Sheltie that takes me to the top, be it a dog or bitch.
+Since I am artistically inclined I like to take a creative approach by not just looking at the pedigree but rather breeding type to type, or phenotyping if you will.
+My dream is to own just one ultimate Sheltie that takes me to the top, be it a dog or bitch.
 I also want to be a judge one day.
-I did take one judging class and loved it.
-That is my ultimate goal when I reach retirement age.
-I will never retire from Shelties though.
-Once owned by a Sheltie, you are owned for life!
+I did take one judging class and loved it so that's my ultimate goal when I reach retirement age.
+But I'll never retire from Shelties.
+Once owned by a Sheltie, you're owned for life!